amt-13/ExcelXML/README.md

 Reference
-Thank to the Project of hilip R. Braica (HoshiKata@aol.com, VeryMadSci@gmail.com) from http://www.codeproject.com/info/cpol10.aspx
+Thank to the Project of hilip R. Braica from codeProjects